SAP-archive/teched2020-DEV260/exercises/ex5/README.md

 6. Save ![save icon](images/adt_save.png) and activate ![activate icon](images/adt_activate.png) the service definition.

 ## Exercise 5.2 - Create the Service Binding

 The service binding binds your service definition to the required protocol.

+> **Note: There is currently an issue with the SAPUI5 libraries that are deployed on the SAP BTP ABAP Environment Systems.**
+> As a result the preview of the OData V4 UI binding does NOT work correctly.
+> As a workaround we recommend to use the OData V2 UI Binding for this exercise instead until the patch is in place.

 1. Right-click on the just created service definition **`ZUI_RAP_TRAVEL_####`** in the project Explorer and choose **New Service Binding** from the context menu.